cocos/cocos-docs/en/editor/publish/native-options.md

 #### Resource Server Address

-When the package is too large, the resource can be uploaded to a resource server and downloaded via network request.
+When the package is too large (in size), the resource can be uploaded to a resource server and downloaded via a network request.
 This option is used to fill in the address of the remote server where the resource is stored.
-The developer needs to manually upload the `remote` folder in the release package directory to the filled in resource server address after the build.
+The developer needs to manually upload the `remote` folder in the release package directory to the filled-in resource server address after the build.
 For more details, please refer to the [Uploading resources to a remote server](../../asset/cache-manager.md) documentation.

 #### Polyfills